 At any stage, your SEO investment should match your current business goals.
 Focus on what actually drives growth: technical cleanup, strategic content, and link acquisition.
 Avoid spreading your budget thin across low-impact activities.

 A smart SEO budget isn’t defined by how much you spend.
-It’s defined by how well your investment matches the work your site needs.
+It’s defined by how well the best SEO services match your investment with the work your site needs.

 Emerging SEO Pricing Trends and ROI Frameworks